National Advisory Eye Council Operating Procedures

 Appeal letters based solely on differences of scientific opinion will not be accepted.
 A letter that does not meet these criteria and/or does not include the concurrence of the Authorized Organization Representative (AOR) will not be considered an appeal, but rather a grievance.
 The NEI will handle grievances according to NEI-specific procedures.

-The NEI will make all Appeals available to Council in the ECB.
+The NEI will make all Appeals available to Council in the Electronic Council Book.
 The Scientific Review Officer's and Program Officer's responses, and additional items may be included, and access to the application image may be provided, as deemed necessary by the Appeals Officer.

 Only two outcomes are possible following consideration of an appeal letter by Council: